A Guide to Sundancing in the Summer

 Sundance: It’s a name often associated with film festivals and skiing, but the well-kept secret of the summer side of Sundance Mountain Resort is finally getting out.
 If you don’t go before the snow flies, you’re missing out on incredible adventures.
 I had never visited Sundance before recently sampling their summer offerings, like the incredible food, scenic lift rides, and even the zip tour.
 I was surprised all these adventures offered here in summer, but even more surprising is the affordable price.
 The Sundance brand is often associated with luxury, but summer activities and events are reasonable—even for families.

 I had never visited Sundance before recently sampling their summer offerings, and the incredible food, scenic lift rides, and even the zip tour were perfect ways to spend a summer day.
-I was surprised all these adventures offered here, but even more surprised by the affordable price.
+I was surprised by all the adventures offered here, but even more surprised by the affordable price.
 The Sundance brand is often associated with luxury, but summer activities and events are reasonable—even for families.

 History of Sundance